ghy99/DataVerse/src/ckanext-datasetform/README.md

         When the uploaded files are stored here, we will call the `upload_to_clearml` function to upload the files to ClearML.

         After the upload, we will then delete the uploaded files to reduce space wastage.

+    I REMOVED THIS CLASS AS IT IS HARD TO MAINTAIN THIS AND RESOURCE.PY AT THE SAME TIME.
+    '''

+    class DeleteView(MethodView):
+    '''
+    This class is used to delete datasets.
+    '''
+        post(self, package_type)
+        '''
+            I will explain what we changed from the original `post` function from dataset.py.
+            Instead of using `package_delete` to just change the status of the dataset from active to deleted, we use `dataset_purge` to delete the dataset completely.
+            This action of deleting the dataset cannot be undone.
         '''
 ```

 **plugin.py:**